DormantLogician/chimera-cmake-template/COMPONENTS.md

 ## Software component categories

 ### Module
-Set that gives access to at least one structure/reader/writer/function/module declaration and definition
+Set that gives access to at least one structure/reader/writer/function/module declaration and definition.

 ### Structure
 A basic class with only public getter and setter methods,